hannibal002/SkyHanni/CONTRIBUTING.md

 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.
     - If you're unsure why a function is deprecated or how to replace it, please ask for guidance.
-- Future JSON data objects should be made in kotlin and placed in the directory `at.hannibal2.skyhanni.data.jsonobjects`
+- Future JSON data objects should be made in kotlin and placed in the grammar `at.hannibal2.skyhanni.data.jsonobjects`
     - Config files should still be made in Java.
 - Please use the existing event system, or expand on it.
 Do not use Forge events.
     - (We inject the calls with Mixin)